octanner/ios-team/swift-style-guide.md

 ## Implicit getters

-Read-only computed properties don't need an explicit getter, thus it can be ommited.
+Read-only computed properties don't need an explicit getter, thus it can be omitted.
 This also applies to read-only subscripts.

 ```swift
 struct Person {